 What should I do if my ex-husband does not comply with our marital settlement agreement?

 Question: What can I do if my ex-husband doesn’t comply with the marital settlement agreement?
 Our case is in California.

 Answer: There are many remedies available to you if your ex-husband does not comply with your MSA.
 Has your MSA been entered as a judgment yet?
-If not you would want to make sure it is entered as a valid enforceable judgment.
-Once the MSA is a judgment, you can file a motion to compel his performance, a motion to compel or a motion for sanctions.
-You can also file for a wage garnishment is he is not paying you your portion of the community property or if he owes your spousal support.
+If not, you would want to make sure it is entered as a valid enforceable judgment.
+Once the MSA is a judgment, you can file a motion to compel his performance or a motion for sanctions.
+You can also file for a wage garnishment is he is not paying you your portion of the community property or if he owes you spousal support.
 There is also a way to file a writ in order to seize his assets or have an asset transferred to your name.
 You have plenty of options available to you, it is just taking the initiative in order to obtain the remedy you seek.

-In some cases where you are trying to “lock in” jurisdiction to California but do not meet the required residency requirements yet, you might discuss with your attorney filing for a legal separation which does not have the same residency requirements and an be amended to a dissolution / divorce after you have lived in the state and county for the requisite time.
+In some cases where you are trying to “lock in” jurisdiction to California but do not meet the required residency requirements yet, you might discuss with your attorney filing for a legal separation, which does not have the same residency requirements and can be amended to a dissolution/divorce after you have lived in the state and county for the requisite time.

-Is it unethical or against a legal code for her divorce attorney to advocate against reconciling our marriage?
+Is it unethical or against a legal code for a divorce attorney to advocate against reconciling our marriage?